Windows CMD Commands: Mastering the Command Prompt

 To encrypt a file in the current directory, use the /e parameter:

-The file's indicator changes from U to E, which marks the file as encrypted.
+The file's indicator changes from U to E to mark the file as encrypted.

 9. clip Command